bartlomiej-milosz/bartlomiej-milosz.github.io/src/content/blog/my-career-transition-story.md

 ---
-title: "You're Crazy to Leave Architecture for Data Analysis"
+title: "Why Leaving Architecture for Data Analytics Wasn't Crazy After All"
 excerpt: "The complete story of my career transition from interior architect to data analyst.
 What worked, what didn't, and why the 'right' decision emerges through research and experimentation."
 publishDate: 2025-08-10
 tags: ["career-transition", "personal-story", "data-analytics", "architecture", "career-change"]